ZiberPax/rsschool-cv/cv.md

 ---

 ### About myself:
+Hello!
 Simple guy from Volgograd who's tried many languages and decides become the ***greatest*** Frontend developer.

 ---
 ### Skills